Pak

 Mohammad Hasnain

-Team flagPak23 yrs
+Team flagPAK23 yrs

-batting styleright-arm fast-medium Bowler
+batting styleright-arm fast Bowler

 Career & Stats